fregante/GhostText-for-VSCode/readme.md

 Soft-launch, not completely tested.
 Please report any bugs.

 # ![GhostText for VS Code](https://raw.githubusercontent.com/fregante/GhostText/main/promo/gt_banner-for-vscode.png)
-Use Sublime Text to write in your browser.
+Use VS Code to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).

 Download it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=fregante.ghost-text).